 If the other parent does not consent to the change of name, you may still have a hearing on the petition if you have properly notified the other parent about your petition and the hearing.
 If you know where he or she lives, you must use personal service.
 If you absolutely do not know where he or she lives, you may use constructive service.
-For more information about personal and constructive service, you should refer to the "General Instructions for Self-Represented Litigants" found at the beginning of these forms and the instructions to Florida Family Law Rules of Procedure Forms 12.910(a) and 12.913(b) and Florida Supreme Court Approved Family Law Form 12.913(a).
-The law on constructive service is very complex and you may wish to consult an attorney regarding constructive service.
+For more information about personal and constructive service, you should refer [to] the "General Instructions for Self-Represented Litigants" found at the beginning of these forms and the instructions to Florida Family Law Rules of Procedure Forms 12.910(a) and 12.913(b) and Florida Supreme Court Approved Family Law Form 12.913(a).
+However, the law regarding constructive service is very complex and you may wish to consult an attorney regarding that issue.